ywchen814/ExpoRecSys-Item-Recommendation-with-Flask-API-and-Elasticsearch/README.md

 - Description: The text description of the product in Chinese.
 - Product_Name_en: The name or title of the product in English.
 - Description_en: The text description of the product in English.

-## Requirement.txt

-The file lists the required Python dependencies for running the project.

 <!-- ## License